 - Diversion Assistance might be possible.
 If you have a family or friend that will allow you to be housed with them for at least 30 days, a diversion assessment should be completed in order to assess the need for financial assistance.
 Please call the CE hotline at 844-628-7343 and choose which option best describes your household composition.

-- CLICK HERE for more information.
+- CLICK HERE for more information about resources in our community.

 - My household needs rental assistance.
 Can coordinated entry help me?